Surgical Case Library

 Colorectal

-Primary Mesenteric Neuroendocrine tumor
+Primary Mesenteric Neuroendocrine Tumor.

 Primary neuroendocrine tumors arising in the mesentery are extremely rare, with most mesenteric neuroendocrine tumors representing metastases from small bowel primaries.